ConnorStr/blacklist_checker/README.md

 You can use msmtp (which is used by default) or also sendmail.
 Or you could modify it to use any other mailing options.

+HeavyMetal has also helped contribute to these changes.

 =================
 Original Readme
 =================